 Reading the three headline kinds

-Mitarashi (みたらし) is the glossy, grilled, sweet-savory one — dango brushed with a glaze of soy sauce, sugar, and starch (kudzu or potato), then charred so it caramelizes.
+Mitarashi (みたらし) is the glossy, grilled, sweet-savory one: dango brushed with a glaze of soy sauce, sugar, and starch (kudzu or potato), then charred so it caramelizes.
 The name is the mitarashi (御手洗), the font of purifying water at a shrine entrance.
 It's tied to the Shimogamo area of Kyoto and its summer purification festival, where worshippers wade barefoot through the sacred pond.
-That's why the classic skewer sets one ball at the tip, a gap, then four below: one story says it mirrors the pond throwing up one bubble, then four more; another says the five dumplings imitate a body — head, then four limbs.
+That's why the classic skewer sets one ball at the tip, a gap, then four below: one story says it mirrors the pond throwing up one bubble, then four more; another says the five dumplings imitate a body, a head plus four limbs.
 Both are folk explanations; take your pick.
 Either way, "mitarashi" now simply means that glaze.

 Flowers, or the dumpling

-Dango has quietly worked its way deep into the language. 花より団子 (hana yori dango) — "dumplings rather than flowers" — is the proverb for choosing substance over spectacle: at a blossom party, you care more about the food than the view.
-And the modern kibi dango of Okayama shows how these stories get built: sold as the dumpling the folk hero Momotarō used to hire his dog, monkey, and pheasant, it's mostly a marketing tie forged from the 1890s, not an ancient link — the "kibi" (millet) name now trades on a pun with Kibi Province.
-It's fitting that the humble skewer even earned its own 🍡 emoji in 2010, drawn as the pink-white-green hanami trio.
-Next time you meet dango — on a stick, in three colors, or glazed and grilled — you'll know it isn't mochi, and you'll know exactly what you're reading.
+Dango has quietly worked its way deep into the language. 花より団子 (hana yori dango), "dumplings rather than flowers," is the proverb for choosing substance over spectacle: at a blossom party, you care more about the food than the view.
+And the modern kibi dango of Okayama shows how these stories get built.
+Sold as the dumpling the folk hero Momotarō used to hire his dog, monkey, and pheasant, it's mostly a marketing tie forged from the 1890s rather than an ancient link, and the "kibi" (millet) name now trades on a pun with Kibi Province.
+The humble skewer even earned its own 🍡 emoji in 2010, drawn as the pink-white-green hanami trio.